 This documentary captures an age-old proces, revealing the poetry of the mundane - the labour, the repetition, the rhythm - and the metamorphosis of a hard and inanimate chunk of metal into something as soft as velvet, so thin it undulates like water.

-In the film, the square shape of gold leaf mirrors the square aspect ratio.
 Through intimate cinematography, a-rhythmic editing interrupting repetitive footage and a minimal-music composition that reimagines the auditory aspects of the process, the viewer is transfixed as the material is being transformed.

 Battiloro.
 The last goldbeater of Venice, is a tribute to a slow craft in a fast-paced world; enduring on the threshold of disappearance.